kammelCase/kammelCase/README.md

 ### 👋 Hi there.
 My name is Mark Raafat Kammel.
 ### 💻 I'm a documentarian & founder turned Data Scientist.
+I started to code when I wanted to automate and create some generative artwork in Blender.
+But once I found Data Science, that was a wrap.
+For me, it felt almost identical to the process of creating documentaries but turned up to 11.
+Now, I want to bring my 10+ years of experience as a founder and documentary filmmaker to the world of Data Science.

 I believe Data Science can be a major force for good in our world.
-If a project works toward that, then I'm all in.
+If your project/company works towards that, then I'm all in.

 ### 🔗 Here, have some links:
 - Check out [shotsFired](https://github.com/kammelCase/shotsFiredBoston): analyzing, visualizing, and modeling current trends of gun violence in Boston.